-Are there signs of underg storage tanks? round NO Are any above-ground tanks >10 gallons present?
+Are there signs of underground storage tanks?
+No Are any above-ground tanks (relevant to the activities in the IUGF unless they are a source of contamination) >10 gallons present?
+If yes, what are the contents and conditions of each tank?
+No Are 55-gallon drums present?
 If yes, what are the content and conditions of each tank?
-YES There is a cistern close by the project location, about 300-gallon cistern.
-Are 55-gallon drums present?
-If yes, what are the content and conditions of each tank?
-YES There is a 55-gallon drum used as a trash can.
-Are abandoned vehicles of electrical equipment pres YES The applicant's grandson has a damaged vehicle on the site location, which they will move.
-Are there any signs of ille dumping within or next t applicant parcel? - NO Is other potential environmentally hazardous debris on the parcel?
-NO Is there non-environmentally hazardous debris on the parcel?
-NO Are any leaks, soil stains, or stressed vegetation present?
+No Are abandoned vehicles or electrical equipment present?
+No Are there any signs of illegal dumping within or next to the applicant parcel?
+No Is other potential environmentally hazardous debris on the parcel?
+No Is there non-environmentally hazardous debris on the parcel?
+No Are any leaks, soil stains, or stressed vegetation present?
 If yes, what is the source of the staining/stress?
-NO Are there any pungent, for noxious odors? oul or NO Other Components (e.g. , gas tan ıks, cist erns, water tanks, abandoned vehicles, etc.) Туре Details Cistern 300-gallon Abandoned vehicle It will be moved when the project and funds are approved.
-No propane gas tank and 600-gallon cistern were visible at the moment of the inspection. istern were visible at the moment of the inspection.
-Are there any potentially hazardous trees that could fall?
-NO
+No